Food Act 2014 Registrations

 Depending on the scope of your food business, you will need to register to operate under either a Food Control Plan (FCP) or a National Programme (NP).
-To find out which plan suits your business see the Ministry for Primary Industries' (MPI) website's Where Do I Fit tool.
+To find out which plan suits your business see the Ministry for Primary Industries' (MPI) website's Food Safety Rules tool.

 Custom Food Control Plans are for higher risk businesses who must develop their own templates and make registration with MPI directly.
 Click here for more information

 Template Food Control Plans are built from templates supplied by MPI and are registered and verified by Council annually.
 Click here for more information

 National Programmes (Levels 3, 2 and 1) are registered with Council, but verification must be completed by an appropriate third party verifier. .
 Note: Some National Programme operators have the option to make application for the higher-risk based Food Control Plan should they wish.
 Click here for more information

 Renewing a registration – Food Act 2014

-Registration under the Food Act 2014 can only be renewed if both the renewal application form and renewal fee are submitted before the expiry date of the registration.
+Registration under the Food Act 2014 can only be renewed if the renewal fee is submitted before the expiry date of the registration.
 If both of these are not received by the expiry date, the registration lapses and a brand new application is required.

 Transferring a registration – Food Act 2014